clarkritchie/1pw-github-secrets/README.md

 ## Caveats

 Caveat 1 -- Error handling (if any) is likely poor.
-In the example above, how graceful this handles things if, for example, the secure note `ado_api_dev` does not exist in 1Password, or if the user lacks permissions to access that vault, etc.
+In the example above, expect there to be generally poor error handling.
+For example, the case where a secure note maybe does not exist in 1Password, that will probably result in some big error.
+Or if the user lacks permissions to access that vault, the GitHub repo, etc.  If the note is formatted as `foo: bar` instead of `foo=bar`, and so on.

-Caveat 2 -- Secrets are written or or updated, but they are not removed.
+Caveat 2 -- Secrets are written and updated, but they are not removed.

-e.g. if you set:
+For example, if you were to set:
 ```
 FOO=foo
 BAR=bar
 ```

-Then you set:
+Then later, you decide to set:
 ```
 FOO=bar
 COW=cow